HAProxy ALOHA

 Web Application Firewall

 - This version contains a new and improved web application firewall.
 Now called the HAProxy Enterprise WAF, it utilizes an improved WAF ruleset and engine (called the Intelligent WAF Engine) that has been trained with machine learning.
 An optional OWASP Core Rule Set compatibility mode exists for anyone who needs it.
-However, traffic will pass throug the Intelligent WAF Engine first and only traffic marked suspicious will be inspected by the OWASP CRS.
+However, traffic will pass through the Intelligent WAF Engine first and only traffic marked suspicious will be inspected by the OWASP CRS.

 Layer 4 load balancing